ericdwkim/SpotifyMe/README.md

 # SpotifyMe Clone

 Welcome to the SpotifyMe repository.
-This is a work-in-progress portfolio project of the popular music streaming app, Spotify!
+This is a WIP portfolio project of the popular music streaming app, Spotify!

 SpotifyMe is built using the [Flask](https://flask.palletsprojects.com/en/2.0.x/) API microframework with a Postgres database.